jeysonj2/laravel-base-proyect/AI Agent Context.md

     - Removed redundant HTTP-only specific files for a more maintainable solution
   - Updated the deployment documentation with detailed instructions for HTTP-only deployment
   - This feature allows deployment in environments where port 443 is already in use by other services
+- Implementation of pagination for user lists:
+  - Added pagination support to the UserController index method to efficiently handle large datasets
+  - Added pagination support to the UserLockoutController index method for better management of locked user accounts
+  - Implemented configurable page size through the `per_page` query parameter (defaults to 15)
+  - Added bounds checking to ensure `per_page` is always between 1 and 100 for optimal performance
+  - Updated the OpenAPI documentation to fully describe the pagination parameters and response structure
+  - Enhanced API responses with comprehensive pagination metadata including:
+    - Current page number and total pages
+    - Navigation links for first, last, next, and previous pages
+    - Item count information (from, to, total)
+    - Per page settings
+  - Improved front-end usability by providing all necessary pagination information for UI components
+  - Ensured backward compatibility with existing API consumers

 **Important Notes:**